Leafwing-Studios/leafwing-website/content/blog/ecs-gui-framework/index.md

 ## The path forward for `bevy_ui`

 There is a long path to making `bevy_ui` genuinely great, but we can walk it one step at a time.
-There are some big open questions still, and upcoming rewrites to core components, but that *doesn't* mean that all of `bevy_ui` is going to be burnt to the ground.
+There are some big open questions still, and upcoming rewrites to core components, but that *doesn't* mean that all of `bevy_ui` is going to be burned to the ground.
 GUI frameworks involve a large number of complex, mostly independent subcomponents: improvements in one area will not be invalidated by a rewrite in others!

 We can split the work to be done into three categories: **straightforward**, **controversial** and **research**.